Ingram Barge Company: Ingram Barge and Hurricane Katrina

 Perhaps the most famous Ingram barge was ING 4727, which broke free of its moorings during Hurricane Katrina and landed in what had been a residential neighborhood of the Lower 9th Ward of New Orleans, Louisiana.
 It was suggested that the ING 4727 was responsible for the major breach in the Industrial Canal, although several major studies concluded otherwise.
 The ING 4727 was in the custody of Lafarge North America at the time of the hurricane.
 In 2008, a federal district court in New Orleans found that Ingram Barge was not responsible or liable for the breakaway of the ING 4727.
 In 2009, the U.S. Court of Appeals for the Fifth Circuit dismissed an appeal of the district court’s ruling, thereby officially ending Ingram Barge’s involvement in the ING 4727 litigation.

 Competition

-Competition includes Kirby, American Commercial Lines, Higman Barge, SCF Marine and ARTCO.
+Competition includes Kirby, American Commercial Barge Line, Higman Barge and ARTCO.